-I recently had a customer call into our Technical Support team with a unique problem, hoping we could help him devise a solution.
-After he explained his needs, I was confident that some configuration of our products would solve his problem.
+I recently had a customer call into our Technical Support team with a unique fountain pump application problem.
+After he explained his needs, I was confident that a configuration of our products would solve his issue.

 The customer in this case was working with a parks department which had several old fountains.
 These fountains were equipped with float switches.
 However, the department had noticed that on windy days, the water would sometimes get so choppy that the float switch would misread the level and start turning the pump on and off repeatedly.
 Short cycling a pump in this matter can cause almost as much damage to the pump as running dry.
 To prevent this, the customer wanted a system in which the float switch could turn the pump off, but not automatically restart it.
 Instead, it would just give an indication to alert the park maintenance department.